OBSERVABILITY PLATFORM

 Here are some example mapping rules.

-Define a metric's retention interval
+Define a metric’s resolution

 • aggregation_policy: Specifies the policy applied to aggregate the metric for a given resolution window.